Thomas-Guilfoyle/protocol-recruitment/README.md

 - The photos used on the site were sourced from [Pixabay](https://pixabay.com/)
 - The animated logo video was made by my friend Adam.

+## Acknowledgements
+I would like to extend my sincere thanks to my family, friends and especially my mentor, Malia.
+Without their help I would not have gotten the ball over the line!